forderud/WindowsClientAuth/README.md

 ProxyConfig.exe clear
 ProxyConfig.exe scope default
 ```

-The system-wide proxy settings will be stored in the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings` registry folder.

 Note: `netsh winhttp set proxy` can unfortunately not be used for this, since it doesn't update proxy settings for the current user.
 It also lacks AutoConfigURL support.